outdreamer/build-a-cure/docs/tasks/function_to_do.md

       - interface: how are these questions organized in a way to design the interface query optimally? (apply 'potential' filter first to make sure it's possible to solve)
       - intent: what are the input/output intents of the interface query (input intent to solve a particular problem, output intents like emergent side effects of the interface query, like program optimization)

-  - summary of advice

-    - invest based on:

-      - prioritizing real value signals:
-          - products that fulfill a need
-          - companies that self-invest (prioritizing growth by re-investing in growth)
-          - leaders that guide by example
-          - independence: invest in independent value sources & independence-generating assets, become an independent self-supplier of your required inputs
-          - understanding: invest in assets you understand
-          - established/proven (long-term) value
-          - efficiency: take responsibility for your required inputs

-      - avoiding false value signals:
-        - incentives: high-reward/low-cost reasons to invest that may not align with real value or be sub-optimal dynamics that destroy value in a different position of the system
-          - speculation
-          - investment banker advice
-          - ceo status
-          - short-term value changes

-  - future value signals

-    - problem metrics: current problem-solution ratio, problem to problems-solved ratio
-      - solution metrics:
-        - efficiency: sustainability, reusability, cost-benefit ratio
-        - independence: self-generatability, self-awareness/regulation/correction
-    - efficiency-generating metrics:
-      - integration/organization/optimization/regulation/generalization
-    - info distribution (across teams, departments, ranks, customers, other businesses)
-    - info proxy derivation/acquisition/building
-      - education
-      - group membership (do they outsource some processing to groups, and which ones, and how do they evaluate groups like partners/clients/competition)
-      - understanding
-        - group dynamics (do they help toxic groups improve, do they have a self-destruct mechanism if they become a toxic group, etc)
-        - markets (do they organize & optimize markets to achieve their goals quicker)
-      - flexibility or learning potential (intelligence derivation/generation/acquisition/building)

   - diagram with error types

   - give example of the network of formats